-Born in Toronto, Jeff Morris studied technical theatre production and administration at Ryerson’s Theatre School.
-After leaving Ryerson, he became Production Stage Manager for Toronto Dance Theatre (1990-1995).
-He toured extensively with Toronto Dance Theatre, stage managing the company’s debuts in Beijing, Berlin, Tokyo, Warsaw, and at the Joyce Theater, New York.
-He was Production Stage Manager for Dancers For Life (AIDS Committee of Toronto, 1991-1997), Stage Manager for Theatre Passe Muraille (Never Swim Alone, Metamorphosis of a Shadow), and for the Fringe Festival of Independent Dance Artists.
+Jeff Morris was born in Toronto, and studied technical theatre production and administration at Ryerson’s Theatre School (now Toronto Metropolitan University).
+From 1990 to 1995, he was Production Stage Manager for Toronto Dance Theatre, including the company’s debuts in Berlin, Warsaw, Beijing, Tokyo, and at the Joyce Theater in New York.
+He was Production Stage Manager for Dancers for Life (AIDS Committee of Toronto) from 1991 to 1997, Stage Manager for Theatre Passe-Muraille (Never Swim Alone, Metamorphosis of a Shadow), da da kamera (House), Theatre Smith-Gilmour (To Cry Is Not So, In the Wings of Eden), and for the Fringe Festival of Independent Dance Artists.